IllinoisLegalAidOnline/website-docs/docs/source/dhi_reusable_steps.rst

 Reusable content library
 ================================

-.. note:: Debt Help Illinois uses a reusable content library to allow for reusing steps in options.
-It is currently being piloted independently of the live content model.
+.. note:: We are in the process of adding a step block field to the Option content type to allow us to build these out after testing.
+We will then update the front-end view to use this field when populated and over time deprecate the original steps field.
+We are also working on integrating the Step library with our Airtable integration.

 The reusable content library allows us to take paragraphs items that normally are limited to the specific node they are included in and re-use them in other nodes (**"Library steps"**).